farmbeatslabs/FBLKv2/1_Build_your_Windows_10_IoT_Core_Device.md

 ![](media/75e575255504adca7f94b162988289f7.png)

--   **To connect with a Wi-Fi connection** – follow the steps later in this document
+-   **To connect with a Wi-Fi connection** – plug mouse, keyboard and monitor into your device and then connect to wifi the first time.
+From then on it will connect automatically.

-Next you
+Next you can move to - [Step 2 - Registering your FarmBeats Student Kit User and Device](https://github.com/farmbeatslabs/fblkv2/blob/master/Indoor-m1/2_Register_your_FarmBeats_Student_Kit_User_and_Device.md)